UoMResearchIT/Actions/README.md

 * [`check-ruleset-containment](check-ruleset-containment) checks whether a ruleset minimally conforms to another ruleset.

 * [`get-repo-ruleset`](get-repo-ruleset) gets the ruleset applied to a particular branch of a repository.

+* ['reuse'](reuse) checks that the licenses of all files conform to the REUSE standard.